-Cryosurgery - freezing the wart is popular.
+Cryosurgery - Freezing the wart is a popular method.
 It works well for lesions in areas of thin skin such as the top of the foot or hand.
 The thickness of the palm or sole does limit the effectiveness of this method.
 Cryosurgical methods work by forming a blister beneath the wart.
 This technique can be painful for some patients.

-Duct tape - don't laugh, it can work.
-Covering a wart with an impervious barrier, such as duct tape can alter the environment in which the wart thrives.
+Duct tape - Don't laugh, it can work.
+Covering a wart with an impervious barrier such as duct tape can alter the environment in which the wart thrives.
 When practical, covering a wart for 4 weeks with duct tape is an acceptable method of new school treatment.
 Covering the skin with a non-porous tape like duct tape is a great, new school way of changing the skin.
-In many cases, the use of duct tape can become impractical from the standpoint that trying to keep the tape on becomes too much work. the duct tape approach can work well on easy places to wrap like fingers and toes.
+In many cases, the use of duct tape can become impractical if trying to keep the tape on becomes too much work.
+The duct tape approach can work well on easy places to wrap like fingers and toes.
 If you can't keep the duct tape on for 4 weeks, your success rate of treatment will be somewhat less than optimal.
 In this case, you may want to fall back on a different method of treatment.